CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/accordion/accordion.readme.md

 #### Polyfills

-This script uses the Toggle Utility as a dependency and requres the same polyfills.
-See the ["Toggle Usage" section](toggle#toggle-usage) for more details.
+This script uses the [Toggle Utility](/toggle) as a dependency and reqiures the same polyfills for IE11 support.
+See the ["Toggle Usage" section](/toggle#toggle-usage) for details on specific methods.